The error code returned by utils.exec when the executable file is not found.

 Show a system dialog with "OK" and "Cancel" buttons.
 Can be used to ask for confirmation or simply show a message to the user.

-if the user clicks "OK", false
+true if the user clicks "OK", false if the user clicks "Cancel".

 const yes = utils.ask("Are you sure you want to delete these files?");